Skip to content

 3. z4j always responds “check your email” regardless of whether the email exists (prevents enumeration).

 4. If the email exists, a one-shot reset link is sent.
-Token expires in 60 minutes.
+The reset token TTL is 30 minutes.

 6. On save, all existing sessions for that user are invalidated.